RollBots: Tribes

 Fuzata: The tribe responsible for finances and the economy.
 The Fuzuta tribe is responsible for the wealth and prosperity of Flip City.
-They are best known for their keen business sense and for providing a strong economy so that all bots have a chance to prosper.
+They are best known for their business sense.

 Hai'bu: Sanitation and waste management are the responsibilities of this tribe.
-Their members are big and strong.
 The Hai'bu tribe keeps Flip City clean.
 This tribe is made up of some of the biggest and strongest bots who specialize in the transport and disposal of the city's trash.
 The Kenchi-ku are a sub-tribe that originated from this tribe.

 Kazoku: The members of this tribe educate BotTots.
 The Kazoku tribe grooms all new BotTots and prepares them for their eventual role within their individual tribes.
-Flip City is a big world, and the educators of the Kazoku tribe make sure every bot is ready.
+The educators of the Kazoku tribe make sure every bot is ready.

 Kenchi-ku: Sub-tribe to the Hai'bu, who previously used them to help them clean in the small spaces by kicking them because of their small size.
 However, after a while, they were being kicked for amusement and sporting purposes, which lead to the invention of Bot-Ball, which is a RollBot version of soccer.

 Kei'zatsu: Kei'zatsu's mission is "to protect and serve".
 The FCPD is made up of members from this tribe, although not all FCPD members are Kei'zatsus.
 They are involved with law enforcement.
-Since their job is to protect Flip City, they are forbidden from participating in various activities, such as the Flip City Grand Prix.
 Captain Pounder is the head of this tribe.
 They are the police officers of Flip City, and they ensure that all bots from all tribes obey the law.

 Kuzuri: Members of the Kuzuri tribe are responsible for healthcare.
 Chief Surgeon Koto is the head of the tribe.
 The Kuzuri tribe supplies medical support to any bot in need.
-Whether it be a simple recharge or a complicated repair the Kuzuri tribe will have your back on the trax in a flash.

 Nisen: Members of the Nisen tribe form the government of Flip City.
 They live in the upper regions of Flip City.
 Mayor Aria is the head of this tribe and Mayor of Flip City.
-They are the politicians of the RollBot world and ensure that all tribes and services are running smoothly.
+They are the politicians of the RollBot world and ensure that all services are running smoothly.